-Frequently touched areas and surfaces are cleaned several times per day with disinfectant solution including library computers, elevator buttons, handrails, tables, countertops, door knobs, sinks, and staff-room facilities.
+Frequently touched areas and surfaces are cleaned several times per day with disinfectant solution including library computers, elevator buttons, handrails, tables, countertops, doorknobs, sinks, and staff-room facilities.
 All public areas are cleaned at least daily.

-Plans are in place with cleaning contractors should - part of or all - the Library be required to be closed for deep cleaning following notification that a person with COVID-19 visited the premises.
+Plans are in place with cleaning contractors should part or all of the Library be required to be closed for deep cleaning following notification that a person with COVID-19 visited the premises.

 Records of visitors

-Cooperation with NSW Health
+Cooperation with NSW Health SafeWork NSW

 - Chief Operating Officer is responsible for the overall implementation of this Plan